mcjauregui72/FilmDatabase/README.md

-# Film Database ETL Project
+# Film Recommendation Database & ETL Project

 >This project uses SQL Python Connector to allow users to query from the SQL database in Python.
 >